fuzzygroup/political_writing/nerds_save_us.md

 3. Trump, musk Vance, etc. are all guilty of actual crimes now.
 They won't stop until the government is brought down.
 None of them want to go to jail.
 4. The point of getting out there and raising protest signs is to find both find your people and to get the population that's asleep awake.
 In 50501 I have found my people and it is glorious.

 Yes protest signs aren't going to cut it alone, but they are the start.
-This isn't something that tech nerds solve.
+This isn't something that tech nerds willl solve.
 Heck tech nerds caused this.
 This is something that the American populace solves through collective action.